godot-escoria/escoria-docs/advanced/how_to_debug.rst

 In the example above, the error is explained in the line starting with ``(E)`` ("E" for "Error", "D" for "Debug", "I" for "Info", "T" for "Trace").
-The reason for this error is that Escoria attempted to load a non-existant file.
+The reason for this error is that Escoria attempted to load a non-existent file.
 The (E)rror line provides the path to the file that was expected.
-At this point, fixing the issue is easy: Either create the missing file or remove any references to this non-existant file in the scenes that use it.
+At this point, fixing the issue is easy: Either create the missing file or remove any references to the non-existant file in the scenes that use it.

 This example is straightforward, of course.
 Sometimes, the issue can be trickier.
 In this next case, the Debugger panel will be of use.